 How and Where To Earn ontario high school volunteer hours Near Burlington

-Artists and Creatives…
+Artists and Creatives

 The Art Gallery of Burlington and the Oakville Art Gallery both have a variety of ways to get involved.
 First and most popular is in their art classes and camps.
-In addition, students are always needed to support at special events held throughout the year.
+In addition, students are always needed for support at special events held throughout the year.

 Share your art skills with kids by teaching kids at a community centre.
 Christmas crafts, Valentine’s Day, Mother’s Day – the possibilities are endless!
 The City hosts Camps during Winter Break, March Break and Summer.